kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 - enable fully automated key rotation for the latest key
 - improve KMS plugin health check reliability
 - improve observability of envelop operations between kube-apiserver, KMS plugins and KMS
+- if this v2 API reaches beta in release M, the existing v1beta1 gRPC API will be deprecated at release M
-- if this v2 API reaches GA in release N, the existing v1beta1 gRPC API will be deprecated at release N and removed at release N+3 (the existing key rotation dance of using multiple providers will be used to migrate from v1beta1 to v2)
+- if this v2 API reaches GA in release N, the existing v1beta1 gRPC API will be disabled by default at N, stop supporting writes at N+3, and removed at release N+6 (the existing key rotation dance of using multiple providers will be used to migrate from v1beta1 to v2)

 ### Non-Goals
 - Prevent KMS rate limiting